Fully Data-driven Normalized and Exponentiated Kernel Density Estimator with Hyv\"arinen Score: Properties of Expected Fisher divergence

 \section{Properties of Expected Fisher divergence}

 In this section, we provide the detail computation for expected Fisher divergence.
 We need the result in this section to prove Theorem \ref{thm:ej} and \ref{thm:ej_fix}.
 Section~\ref{sec:bv_deco} is bias and variance like decomposition of the expected Fisher divergence.
 Sections~\ref{section:bias} and \ref{section:variance} are detail computation of bias and variance like terms of expected Fisher divergence.
+In this section, all expansion is conducted under Assumption \ref{ass:nhinfty} and with fixed $w$.